jennyslu/beam_summit/README.md

 ```

 ### 3. Input scaling/standardization/normalization across dataset
+The preprocessing function is the most important conecpt of Tensorflow Transform.
+It describes a transformation of the dataset.
+Two types of functions are used to define preprocessing functions:
+  1. function that accepts and returns tensors
+  2. analyzers that compute a full-pass over dataset to generate constant value (e.g. mean, min, max) that can be used

+TF Transform provides canonical implementation on Beam with two primary `PTransforms`: `AnalyzeDataset` and `TransformDataset`, as well as the combined `AnalyzeAndTransformDataset`, which is easier to use.

 `main.py`: lines 112-118

 `beam.py`: lines 196-211
-Here we apply some simplistic scalings on some of the inputs.
-These transformations can involve doing a full pass over the entire dataset to compute an aggregate statistic such as min or max to scale.
+Here we apply some simplistic scalings on some of the inputs to 0 and 1.
+Obviously this can be much more complex but here we demonstrate how to integrate TFT into our Beam pipeline.

 ### 4. Split into train and validate
 `main.py`: lines 119-125